 Why We Don’t Scan Kodak Photo Disks.
 Image Size and Resolution:

 We do not recommend scanning Kodak Photo Disks primarily because of their limited image size and low resolution.
 The images stored on these disks were compressed.
-They had a maximum resolution of 640×480 pixels, which was suitable for viewing on computer screens at the time but fell significantly short of modern standards.
+Their maximum resolution was 640×480 pixels, which was suitable for viewing on computer screens at the time but fell significantly short of modern standards.
 Scanning these images would yield poor quality results, lacking the detail and clarity expected in today’s digital era.

 Outdated File Format:

 Kodak Photo Disks utilized a proprietary file format specific to the Kodak software and hardware ecosystem of the time.
-Modern imaging software and devices do not support this format, making it challenging to access and convert the images stored on these disks.
+Modern imaging software and devices do not support this format, making accessing and converting the images stored on these disks challenging.
 Converting the files to a more widely compatible format would require specialized software and expertise, adding complexity to the scanning process.
-Regrettably, many pictures from the Disc camera era suffered from issues like graininess, poor color reproduction, and a lack of clarity.
-Consequently, the Disc camera’s decline was swift.
-Kodak halted production of the camera in 1988, but they continued manufacturing the film for another ten years.
+Regrettably, many pictures from the Disc camera era suffered from graininess, poor color reproduction, and a lack of clarity.
+Consequently, the decline of the disc camera was swift.
+Kodak halted camera production in 1988 but continued manufacturing the film for another ten years.

 Preservation Concerns: